hypo69/hypo/docs/gemini/en/consultant/src/scenario/_examples/_example_executor.md

 from src.utils import j_loads
-from src.product import ProductFields from src.endpoints.PrestaShop import PrestaShop from src.logger import logger  # Import logger
+from src.product import ProductFields from src.endpoints.PrestaShop import PrestaShop from src.logger import logger  # Import logger for error handling

 # Assuming `Supplier` class is available and has necessary methods and attributes
 class MockSupplier: